RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Proposed Biclustering Method: RelDenClu

 \begin{definition} For a matrix $A$ let the $i^{th}$ column be denoted by $A_{*, i}$.
 In this article, we call the $i^{th}$ and the $j^{th}$ columns of a matrix to be directly connected if there is a dependence between these two columns.
 Perfect dependence occurs when either $A_{*,i}$ can be used to determine $A_{*,j}$, or vice-versa. \end{definition} Imagine each direct relationship between features to be an edge connecting two vertices, each representing a column.
 Then, two columns are indirectly connected if they are connected by a path.
 Note that the direct or indirect connection between the columns exists only on the base of rows contained in the submatrix. \begin{definition} We call the $i^{th}$ and the $j^{th}$ columns of a matrix $A$ to be connected if these two columns are directly connected or there exist columns $A_{*,i_1}, \cdots, A_{*,i_k} $, such that 1) each column in this list is directly connected to the consecutive column in the list (e.g. $A_{*,i_2}$ is directly connected to $A_{*,i_3}$), 2) $A_{*,i}$ is directly connected to $A_{*,i_1}$, and 3) $A_{*,i_k}$ is directly connected to $A_{*,j}$. \end{definition}

-Using the definition of connected features we now define a bicluster as follows: \begin{definition} A bicluster in the dataset $D$ is a pair of two sets given by $O=\{oi_1, oi_2, \cdots, oi_n\}$ and $F=\{fi_1, fi_2, \cdots, fi_m\}$.
+Using the definition of connected features we now define a bicluster as follows: \begin{definition} A bicluster in the data matrix $D$ is a pair of two sets given by $O=\{oi_1, oi_2, \cdots, oi_n\}$ and $F=\{fi_1, fi_2, \cdots, fi_m\}$.
 The matrix $D$ restricted to observations in $O$ and features in $F$, gives us a submatrix $A$ corresponding to the bicluster $<O, F>$.
 More specifically, the submatrix corresponding to $<O,F>$ is given by $A$ where the $q^{th}$ element of the $p^{th}$ row is given by, $A[p,q]=D[oi_p, fi_q]$.
 A bicluster is said to be relation-based if all the columns of the corresponding submatrix are connected, either directly or indirectly. \end{definition} It may be noted that the proposed method finds biclusters based on the relation between feature pairs, and so it can result in biclusters with disconnected regions.
 Thus, the proposed method can be seen as grouping related features based on observations.

-To find biclusters based on definitions given above, we need to check whether a pair of features are related to each other for any set of observations.
+To find biclusters based on definitions given above, we need to check whether two features are related to each other for any set of observations.
 A method to find related subsets of observations for a given feature pair is presented in the following section.
-In this section, we define the objective of RelDenClu and provide the relevant definitions.
-We also present the procedure for finding dense sets for each pair of features.